Smart design and psychology work together to create pages that convert

 - 52% of consumers don't return to a website if they don't like its appearance (Kissmetrics)

 If you've never really thought about how color impacts on your customers, learning how designers and brands use color psychology could give you the inspiration you're after for your website and your wider digital marketing.

 Different colors evoke different feelings and associations in the observer.
 Advertisers and big companies are well aware of this, and have been using these associations to their advantage for decades.
 The more often we see these connections made, the stronger they're reinforced.

 The psychology of color can be seen in brand logos and across marketing materials, including websites.
 By using color strategically, you can trigger the associations you want in your website visitors to make them more likely to engage with your products and services.

 Some common color associations you can tap into are:

 Red (excitement, urgency)

-Looking at red can increase the heart rate and blood pressure, making audiences feel more energized and ready to take action.
+Looking at red can increase the heart rate and blood pressure, making audiences feel more energised and ready to take action.
 It can also build appetite, which is why it's used successfully by many fast food brands.

 Orange (cheerful, cautious)